-- Reporting error— occurs when the reporting entity has incorrectly reported activity either by reciprocal category, trading partner, or amount.
+(1) Reporting error—occurs when the reporting entity has incorrectly reported activity either by RC, trading partner, or amount.
 The entity that reported the error should use this explanation.
 The entity must identify and explain the total amounts and provide the adjustment amount, the corrective action (journal entry, etc.), and when the error will be corrected.

-- Current-year timing difference— occurs when the reporting entity has reported activity in a different quarter than the trading partner reported the activity in the current-year.
+(2) Current-year timing difference—occurs when the reporting entity has reported activity in a different quarter than the trading partner reported the activity in the current-year.
 The reporting entity must identify the total of these amounts and explain whether an adjustment should be made.

-- Prior-year timing difference— occurs when a reporting entity has reported activity in a prior FY and the trading partner reported the activity in the current FY.
+(3) Prior-year timing difference—occurs when a reporting entity has reported activity in a prior FY and the trading partner reported the activity in the current FY.
 The reporting entity must identify the total of these amounts and explain whether an adjustment should be made.

-- Accounting methodology difference— occurs when the reporting entity uses a different method than their trading partner to account for activity.
+(4) Accounting methodology difference—occurs when the reporting entity uses a different method than their trading partner to account for activity.
 The reporting entity must identify and explain its method of accounting and attempt to provide the dollar amount of the difference caused by the differing methodologies.

-- Accrual methodology difference—occurs when the reporting entity uses a different accrual method than their trading partner to account for activity.
-The reporting entity must identify and explain its method of accrual and attempt to provide the dollar amount of the difference caused by the differing methodologies
+(5) Accrual methodology difference—occurs when the reporting entity uses a different accrual method than their trading partner to account for activity.
+The reporting entity must identify and explain its method of accrual and attempt to provide the dollar amount of the difference caused by the differing methodologies.

-- Unidentified—occurs when the reporting entity cannot validate the amount of the difference or the trading partner at the time of reporting.
-The total of unidentified reporting amounts must be identified and explained as to why they are unidentified.
+(7) Unidentified—occurs when the reporting entity cannot validate the amount of the difference or the trading partner at the time of reporting.
+The total amounts must be identified and explained as to why they are classified as unidentified.

-Note: Unidentified also can include instances where differences are due to existing guidance that is currently under review in order to ensure elimination at the government-wide level between trading partners when applied correctly (for example, judgment fund and FICA transactions).
+Note: Unidentified also can include instances where differences are due to existing guidance that is currently under review in order to ensure elimination at the government-wide level between trading partners when applied correctly.

 - IGT Year-End Processes